 - Advanced degree: Consider getting your bachelor’s or master’s in the greenhouse industry to move up the career ladder.

 Because you’ll have a full arsenal of plant knowledge, from the physiology through breeding, you’ll work in landscape design, care and production, or growing and selling of crops.
 You’ll find jobs teaching and researching if you have a master’s degree.
-Your average salary will come in just under $63K.

 - Degree: You will start with a bachelor’s degree in botany or horticulture.

 - Internship: Get into an internship program to gain skills.